What to do if your gallbladder has already been removed

 1) There is some evidence that a deficiency of vitamin E may bring this on.
 It was shown that animals given large amounts of cholesterol or saturated or unsaturated fats developed no stones as long as vitamin E is adequate.

-Of course, today’s fast food diet does not contain a lot of vitamin E. Check any of the nutritional listings from a fast food restaurant and see if there is any vitamin E listed.
+Of course, today’s fast-food diet does not contain a lot of vitamin E. Check any of the nutritional listings from a fast food restaurant and see if there is any vitamin E listed.

 It is believed that in the absence of Vitamin E, Vitamin A is quickly destroyed and without Vitamin A millions of dying cells from mucous membranes covering the walls of the gallbladder slough off into the bile, and that stones form around a base of organic material.
 It appears that these dead cells catch and hold cholesterol.

 2) Stones are formed when a grain or two of calcium arrives in the gallbladder and hangs around long enough to become coated with either cholesterol or bilirubin.
-In other word, they form when there’s too much cholesterol in your bile.
+In other words, they form when there’s too much cholesterol in your bile.
 This excess forms tiny “seeds” that start out the size of a grain of sand, but can grow to the size of a marble, olive, or even an egg.

 3) Naturally occurring female reproductive hormones are known to encourage that process by delaying gallbladder emptying, such as during pregnancy and dieting.